 Image: Southampton Victory Parade (Palmerston Park to Civic Centre), held on Sunday 13 May 1945.
 Women’s Voluntary Services.

-Alongside community celebrations, the city will host a programme of public events to honour Southampton’s pivotal role in World War Two, including
+Alongside community celebrations, the city hosted a programme of public events to honour Southampton’s pivotal role in World War Two, including

 For many, VE Day was bittersweet—while the war in Europe had ended, many local servicemen and women were still fighting in the Pacific.